Dreepye/StarNubMain/Utilities/README.md

 #Utilities Library
-This library is house common code used for generic functionality
+This library is house common code used for starnubdata.generic functionality

 Authors: Underbalanced